-MR. SOWELL: I went to both, both in college and
+MR. SOWELL: I went to both, both in college and pre-college.
+I have taught in both.

 Q Which do you think you profitted most from?

 MR. SOWELL: You mean can I generalize about three universities?
 I can't even count the number of other schools I have gone to.